Arturo Guzman Loera Cause Of Death

 Increased Use of Technology

 Technology is playing an increasingly important role in the operations of drug cartels.
-They use sophisticated communication systems to coordinate their activities, drones to monitor territory and transport drugs, and social media to recruit new members and spread propaganda.
+Day to day, they use sophisticated communication systems to coordinate their activities, drones to monitor territory and transport drugs, and social media to recruit new members and spread propaganda.
 The use of cryptocurrency for money laundering is also becoming more common, as it allows cartels to move funds across borders without detection.
 Law enforcement agencies are struggling to keep up with these technological advancements, highlighting the need for investment in new tools and training.

 Public Perception and Impact